8 tax-efficient investments for higher rate taxpayers

 Overall, ISAs can offer investors the following tax features:

-- Income tax exemption – Investment earnings from assets held within the ISA are free of income tax
+- Capital gains tax exemption – Profits earned from assets held within the ISA are exempt from capital gains tax

 - Dividends tax exemption – Receive dividends free of tax (an important feature especially with the dividends tax allowance falling from £2,000 to £1,000, and later scheduled to reduce to £500)